novaotp/silicate/README.md

 ## Getting Started

+Run the configure.ps1 or configure.sh script to configure the dependencies

 Open two terminals simultaneously

-On the first type
+On the first type :
 `cd frontend && npm run dev`

-And on the second type
+And on the second type :
 `cd backend/api && npm start`

-> Note : you can also run the .ps1 files within your two terminals
+> Note : you can also run the run files (.ps1 or .sh) within your two terminals

 ## API Calls